python/typing_extensions/README.md

 - Enable experimentation with new type system PEPs before they are accepted and added to the `typing` module.

-`typing_extensions` is treated specially by static type checkers such as mypy and pyright.
-Objects defined in `typing_extensions` are treated the same way as equivalent forms in `typing`.
+ `typing_extensions` is treated specially by static type checkers such as mypy and pyright, which recognize its objects as equivalent to those in the `typing` module.
+Objects defined in `typing_extensions` are therefore handled the same way as their counterparts in `typing`.

 `typing_extensions` uses
 [Semantic Versioning](https://semver.org/).
 The